 - It’s easy enough for a busy weeknight.

-The Secret To Crispy Tenders And Turkey Cutlets
+The Secret To Crispy Turkey Cutlets

 How do you get that restaurant-style crunch without frying in a gallon of oil?